 Cell Signaling

-Intracellular kinase signaling cascades are driven by the phosphorylation of signal transducer and activators of transcription.
-Exposing cells to signaling molecules, such as cytokines and growth factors, will affect these proteins phosphorylation levels and activation state.
+Intracellular kinase signaling cascades are driven by the phosphorylation of signal transducers and activators of transcription.
+Exposing cells to signaling molecules, such as cytokines and growth factors, will affect these proteins’ phosphorylation levels and activation state.
 The phosphorylation of signal transducer proteins is reversible and transient, making it possible to use them as dynamic indicators of intra-cellular activity status.

-The ability to measure the phosphorylation state of specific proteins has been achieved by the development of phospho-specific antibodies against particular phospho-epitopes.
-Those phospho-specific antibodies were first used in western blot.
-Applying this technique on a heterogeneous lymphocytes population gives the impression of a cellular uniformed response to a stimulus.
-However, using phospho-specific antibodies in flow cytometry has a very appalling advantages: it can determine which signaling cascades are activated in response to a stimulus and define the signaling kinetics – all at the single-cell level.
-The flow-cytometric single-cell approach allows to simultaneously analyze multiple epitopes in complex heterogeneous populations such as peripheral blood cells or murine splenocytes.
-In addition, monitoring cellular signaling with flow cytometry has a large dynamic range of data collection (up to 10,000-fold) and a rapid protocol that takes about 2h instead of the 1-2 days needed for Western blots.
+The ability to measure the phosphorylation state of specific proteins has been achieved through the development of phospho-specific antibodies targeting particular phospho-epitopes.
+These phospho-specific antibodies were first used in Western blotting.
+Applying this technique to a heterogeneous lymphocyte population can create the impression of a uniform cellular response to a stimulus.
+However, using phospho-specific antibodies in flow cytometry offers a very appealing advantage: it can determine which signaling cascades are activated in response to a stimulus and define the signaling kinetics—all at the single-cell level.
+The flow-cytometric single-cell approach allows for the simultaneous analysis of multiple epitopes in complex heterogeneous populations, such as peripheral blood cells or murine splenocytes.
+Additionally, monitoring cellular signaling with flow cytometry has a large dynamic range of data collection (up to 10,000-fold) and a rapid protocol that takes about 2 hours, compared to the 1-2 days needed for Western blots.

 phosflow